anaqvi72/WeatherWebApp/README.md

 # Weather Web-Application

-### This Weather Program can display the data of how cold or hot the weather is at that city.
-### And it displays the humidity level, and wind speed.
+### This Weather Program has been coded in HTML/CSS, and JavaScript by utilizing the Weather API.
+It displays the state of the weather, humidity, and wind speed.

 ![weatherproj](https://user-images.githubusercontent.com/48033157/153312054-5504f0f1-0eee-4e6c-be71-3813ee0f221c.PNG)